Frequently Asked Questions

 - A customer site may participate with a stationary battery system capable of discharging greater than or equal to 2,000 kW but any net discharge greater than 2,000 kW during a DSGS event hour will not be offered incentives.

-- Have permission to operate from the host utility (for example, under a Rule 21 tariff) and operate in a manner compliant with existing rules and tariffs applicable to the site.
+- Have permission from the host utility to operate the stationary battery storage system or bidirectional EVSE in parallel to the utility’s grid (for example, under a Rule 21 tariff) and operate in a manner compliant with existing rules and tariffs applicable to the site. \

-- UL 1741-SB listing of bi-directional chargers is not required for participation in a DSGS VPP.
+- UL 1741-SB listing of bi-directional EVSE is not required for participation in a DSGS VPP.

 - Not be participating in a CAISO proxy demand resource (PDR) or reliability demand response resource (RDRR), unless either: